[RESEARCH] Engagement Rate of Top 200 Australian Influencers is 5.48%

 - Type E: 30k – 60k

 Posting frequency does not change much across the different types of influencers, it seems like everyone is publishing new content 3-7 times a week.
 Some influencers post less frequently, some more than 20 times a week.
 Post frequency does not affect the engagement rate of the overall influencer, in fact, the engagement rate is more influenced by the number of followers of the influencer.

 The average engagement rate of Australia’s Top 200 influencers on Instagram is 5.48%.
 This is a great measure to take as a benchmark when planning for your next activation with Australian influencers.
 By comparison, the global average engagement rate for Instagram is only 1.66%.

-Besides, Type A, B and C influencers has the highest ratio of branded to unbranded postings with over 65% of their posts being branded compared to an average of 56% branded posts in Type E and D. Most branded posts are incorrectly tagged with an average 81% of postings tagged incorrectly across all influencer types.
+Besides, Type A, B, and C influencers have the highest ratio of branded to unbranded postings with over 65% of their posts being branded compared to an average of 56% branded posts in Type E and D. Most branded posts are incorrectly tagged with an average 81% of postings tagged incorrectly across all influencer types.
 The highest reach and engagement rate is with 201k – 1.5m followers (Type B) influencers at 6.58% engagement rate (more than 1.4x vs Type A).

 How to choose the best influencers for your next campaign?

 It is important to mention that there is always the option that some of the smaller influencers are faking it to seem more credible.
 In order to minimize any potential issues with potentially fake audiences once the campaign is live, we suggest you start the selection process based on data, but still run through the final list manually.
 This way you can also harness ideas for briefing influencers later.